JBerthelier/ParasiTE/README.md

 The command is :

 `Rscript /patway/to/ParasiTE_v1.r -T /Pathway/to/TE_annotation.gff3 -G /pathway/to/gene_annotation.gtf
--R /pathway/to/transcripts_annotation.gtf -L /pathway/to/gene-like_TE_annotation.gff3 -P mode`
+-R /pathway/to/transcripts_annotation.gtf -L /pathway/to/gene-like_TE_annotation.gff3 -P {mode}`

-ParasiTE have been build to work with Stringtie2 transcriptome annotation.
+ParasiTE was built to work with Stringtie2 transcriptome annotation.
 Stringtie2 allows to generate a de novo transcriptome annotation and help to identify potential new isoform that have not been identificate in the reference genome annotation.
-It also support short reads (eg. Illumina) or long reads (eg. PacBio or Oxford Nanopore) based genome alignements.
+It support short reads (eg. Illumina) or long reads (eg. PacBio or Oxford Nanopore).

+For the -P mode

+- Transcriptome obtained with Stringtie2 from long reads alignement If the tramscript was obtained with  `Stringtie2 with the -L mode` you must use `-P SA`
+If the tramscript was obtained with  `Stringtie2 with the -R mode` you must use `-P SR`

+- Transcriptome obtained with Stringtie2 from short reads alignement you must use `-P SC`

+- Transcriptome obtained with Stringtie2 'merged'
+you must use `-P SM`

+- Home-made transciptome
+The home made transcriptome must follow the stringtie2 format bellow

 # Parasite help